google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

 <!--
 So why do we use True Colors as a tool?

 First, it’s easy to understand and apply.
-For those who have taken Myers-Briggs, you know it’s It’s complex!
-This is quicker to grasp and easier to apply to ourselves and others in the workplace.
-In fact, Google’s engineering teams use Colors in leadership training.
-It’s a common language for discussion and learning within the company.
+For those who have taken Myers-Briggs, you know it’s complex.
+True Colors is quicker to grasp and easier to apply to ourselves and others in the workplace.
+Some large tech companies even use this framework in their leadership training.

 Also, it’s based on MBTI, which is extensively researched and has stood the test of time.